Welcome to today's edition of the Rush 24-7 podcast.

 So if you want to take heart in anything, take heart in the fact that a sizable majority of the American people oppose what's happening here.

-Taking on this administration over the Constitution, over personal freedom, over liberty, and it invigorated people.
+So you have Rand Paul joined by Ted Cruz and Rubio last night taking on this administration over the Constitution, over personal freedom, over liberty, and it invigorated people.

 That's what the old Gardner Republican Party doesn't understand.

-It's what the establishment does understand.
+It's what the establishment doesn't understand.

-They were under assault, and everybody who did it is alive today.
+And everybody who did it is alive today.

 And everybody who was involved in it is a hero today.